Heroes game

 i.
 Revelation effect

-One of the important time elements in prophecy is the three-and-a-half symbol.
+An important time element in prophecy is the three-and-a-half symbol.
 The book of Revelation mentions it in days, months, and years.

 Speaking of the half, the Revelation effect halves your match time if you answer all 12 questions correctly.